jonbnewman/mobx-store-provider/docs/typescript.md

 // This is a component which uses the AppStore function UserDisplay() {
-  // With this declaration, mobx-store-provider correcly infers the type for AppStore const appStore = useStore(AppStore);
+  // With this declaration, mobx-store-provider correctly infers the type for AppStore const appStore = useStore(AppStore);
   /**
    * The following will not compile, it will cause a typescript error